bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch2-3-3">2.3.3 Activity - Building your first CSS rule set</h3>
 <!------------------------------------------------------------------------------------------------>

-Now that you have a basic understanding of how to put the pieces of a CSS rule together, let\'s do some practice.
+Now that you have a basic understanding of how to put the pieces of a CSS rule together, let&#39;s do some practice.
 Here is some HTML for a page you will style:

 ```